NoelDeMartin/media-kraken/docs/schema-migration.md

 The main problem was that documents were created using absolute urls.
 Because of that, after moving the documents between domains they were no longer valid.

-For example, a movie document would be something like this:
+For example, a movie document would have been created like this:

 ```turtle
 <https://example.solid.community/movies/the-lord-of-the-rings-the-two-towers-2002>